waynesun09/reportportal-operator/README.md

 This operator is build with [operator-sdk](https://github.com/operator-framework/operator-sdk "operator-sdk") and ansible galaxy role [reportportal-openshift](https://github.com/waynesun09/reportportal-openshift "reportportal-openshift").

-Note: Make sure you've installed the lastest operator-sdk as it change rapidly.
+Note: Make sure you've installed the lastest operator-sdk as it changes rapidly.

 Please read the Operator SDK doc to understand how the operator is built with the sdk.